MansfieldPlumbing/v340l-windows-enablement/README.md

 ## Status

-**HARDWARE ALIVE.** The pre-empirical phase is complete.
+**SWITCHTEC DRIVER BOUND.** The pre-empirical phase is complete.
 The card is in the system, the PCIe topology perfectly matches the structural predictions, and the Switchtec fabric is routing correctly.
-We are actively executing Path C — userspace daemon.
+The Switchtec service is bound to the upstream port.
+We are one registry key from an active MRPC surface.

 ---